atom/electron/docs/tutorial/debugging-vscode.md

+---
+title: "Debugging in VSCode"
+description: "This guide goes over how to set up VSCode debugging for both your own Electron project as well as the native Electron codebase."
+---

 # Debugging in VSCode

 This guide goes over how to set up VSCode debugging for both your own Electron project as well as the native Electron codebase.